Best interests decisions: A COVID-19 quick guide

 As with all best interests decisions, they will need to choose from the viable options available.
 In some cases, these options may be restricted because of the impacts of the pandemic.

-As the lockdown gradually eases, the range of usual activities a person can do will grow.
-These are unlikely to be entirely free from risk of a COVID-19 infection, but few, if any, activities are free from risk.
+As restrictions ease further, the range of usual activities a person can do will increase.
+Activities are unlikely to be entirely free from risk of a COVID-19 infection, but few, if any, activities are free from risk.
 Even staying at home and focusing on avoiding infection carries risks, sometimes significant ones, to a person’s mental and physical health.
 The ethos of the MCA is generally to enhance, not restrict, people’s lives, and we need to guard against the pandemic becoming a reason to be unduly protective of people where that is not warranted by the risks.

 Support from SCIE